 Process design must account for lags.
 Lags increase risk of oscillation.
 In The Fifth Discipline⁴, Peter Senge described a game created at MIT to help business students and leaders better understand oscillation risk.
 It’s called the beer game.
 In this game, there is a retailer, a wholesaler and a brewery manager.
 Each player’s goal is to maximize profit.

-In the game, there is a four week lag between a retailer’s order of beer from the wholesaler and its arrival, and another four-week lag between the wholesaler’s order of beer from the brewery and its arrival at the wholesaler’s warehouse.
+In the game, there is a four week lag between a retailer’s order of beer from the wholesaler and its arrival at the retail store, and another four-week lag between the wholesaler’s order of beer from the brewery and its arrival at the wholesaler’s warehouse.

 Inevitably, the compound effect of the ordering pattern floods the system with oversupply.
 Retail orders collapse.
 Wholesale orders collapse.
 The brewery, wholesaler and retailer are all left with a huge overstock of beer.

 Wherever lags exist in a process, oscillation is a risk.
 You avoid oscillation by designing the process in its end-to-end entirety, and viewing it holistically.
 If you’re focused on a supply-side process, you include in your design the external supply chain, comprised of supply partners, and then you track demand.
 If it’s a demand-side process, you include the entire demand chain, comprised of channel partners and customers, and then you track supply.
 This holistic approach helps you keep ahead of the effect of lags.

 Lags can lead to archetypes — such as the accidental enemies archetype, or the escalation archetype.
 You are more likely to avoid these if you understand that lags that are inherent in processes.
 This mental mindset will help you to react cautiously when you see an upward or downward spike in demand or supply.

-Inside digital systems, lags can also create issues.
-Reactive microservices architecture is a compelling architectural style in part because it creates technical systems more capable of dealing with lag and oscillation risk.
-With services linked by asynchronous message passing, back-pressure capability built into message queues, and the capability to increase and reduce compute power to meet changes in demand, the issues of lag and oscillation in digital systems have been somewhat reduced.
+Lags can also create issues inside technical systems.
+Reactive microservices architecture is a compelling architectural style in part because it leads to technical systems more capable of dealing with lag and oscillation risk.
+With services linked by asynchronous message passing, back-pressure capability built into message queues, and the capability to increase and reduce compute power on the cloud to meet changes in demand, the issues with lag and oscillation in digital systems have been somewhat reduced.

 Technology can also reduce lags in human workflows, reducing the risk of oscillation.
-It does this by giving the humans up-to-date data about the status of key stocks.
+It does this by giving the humans inside systems and domains up-to-date data about the status of key stocks.
 This form of digital leverage increases both efficiency and resilience.